 What are the symptoms?

-2. Weakness of the hand and arm muscles is also common.
+2. Weakness of the hand and arm muscles are also common.

 3. Tingling can also be present.